 Service Provider will act in a Non-Discriminatory Manner in providing Services.

-Firm Service
+Reference Service

 General

+The Reference Service is the Long Term Firm Service.

-The Firm Service is a service for the receipt, transportation and delivery of Gas through any length of the Covered Pipeline.
+The Long Term Firm Service is a service for the receipt, transportation and delivery of Gas through any length of the Covered Pipeline.

-Service Provider must provide the Firm Service on the following basis:
+Service Provider must provide the Long Term Firm Service on the following basis:

 (a) the receipt by Service Provider at the Receipt Points of quantities of Gas Nominated by the User, not exceeding the applicable Receipt Point MDQ and in aggregate not exceeding the Firm MDQ, at a rate per Hour not exceeding the applicable Receipt Point MHQ;